Nigeria arrests workers at Shell contractors over pipeline fire

-YENAGOA, Nigeria, June 24 (Reuters) - Nigerian soldiers have arrested eight people working for companies contracted by Royal Dutch Shell, military authorities said, following a pipeline fire that the company blamed on damage caused by oil thieves.
+YENAGOA, Nigeria (Reuters) - Nigerian soldiers have arrested eight people working for companies contracted by Royal Dutch Shell (RDSa.L), military authorities said, following a pipeline fire that the company blamed on damage caused by oil thieves.

 Shell’s Nigerian unit, Shell Petroleum Development Co. of Nigeria Ltd. (SPDC), shut the 150,000 barrel per day (bpd) Trans Niger pipeline last week after an explosion and a fire in Bodo West, in Ogoniland, an area already heavily polluted by oil spills.